 If necessity is the mother of invention, then Brother Moto might owe Atlanta’s blazing hot summer weather a thank-you.
-The motorcycle club opened its new brick-and-mortar—which boasts a top-notch coffee shop—last month, but its story began when Bobby Russell and Jared Erickson were just looking for, well, a cooler place to fix their vintage bikes.
+The motorcycle club opened its new brick-and-mortar—which boasts a top-notch coffee shop—in 2017, but its story began when Bobby Russell and Jared Erickson were just looking for, well, a cooler place to fix their vintage bikes.

 “We were all living here in Atlanta,” says Russell.
 “It only took a few hours of working on our motorcycles outside in July for us to realize there had to be a better way.”